Diabol/delivery-pipeline-plugin/README.md

 Create Jenkins plugin artifact
 ---
+This can be used to manually upload a new plugin through the Jenkins plugin management console (under the Advanced tab).

     mvn hpi:hpi

-This can be used to manually upload a new plugin through the Jenkins plugin management console (under the Advanced tab).

-Build and run the Delivery Pipeline plugin in a Docker container
+Build and run in a Docker container
 ----
+To build and run the Delivery Pipeline plugin in a container, you first need to build the project before building the Docker image:

     mvn clean install
     docker build -t dpp .
     docker run -p 8080:8080 dpp